Justintime50/alchemist/README.md

         Backup your Homebrew instance.
     --update
         Update your Homebrew instance.
-    --force
-        Forces actions such as backing up even when there are errors.
-(Brew only) --greedy
+    --greedy
-        Force updates to casks that have auto-update capabilities in their respective UIs.
+        Greedily updates casks even if they have auto-update capabilities in their respective UIs.
 ```

 ## Development